 As part of the EA process, the project needs to establish a locally preferred alternative (LPA).
 The LPA is general route description that defines what seems to be the preferred route at 1% engineering.
 The route decision is locally driven based on the decision making process described above.
 All six cities and both counties approved the LPA in fall 2014 with a commitment to further refine the route on the east end.

 What is the overall timeline to engineer and build the Gateway Corridor and can things change?

 A 9-mile transportation project that crosses five cities and two counties is very complex.
 Right now it is at 1% engineering with a commitment to the LPA based on this level of information.
 The next phase of the project is called Project Development where the final EA and engineering to 30% will be completed.
 Sometime during this two year Project Development process the cities will go through a municipal approval process.
 At this time there will be much more information about what the project will look like in each city and each city will have much more time to understand what transit means to their local planning process.
 Over this two years process the route can change if a city determines that transit does not make sense for their vision.

 After Project Development there will be another two years of the final engineering and then construction.
-Gateway Corridor would be operational by early 2023.
+Gold Line BRT is anticipated to open for service in 2024.

 Why not just add more buses?